fadhelmurphy/tokonyapakedi/README.md

 # Tokonya Pak Edi's Website

 ## Demo
-This project is deployed to Vercel and can be accessed [Here](https://tokonyapakedi.vercel.app/)
+This project is deployed to Vercel and can be accessed [Here](https://tokonyapakedi.vercel.app/).
+This website is adaptive.
 ## Tech Stack

 * React JS